jaswanth0211/Pizza-Sales-Report/README.md

 Sales peaked during weekends and evenings, showing customer purchase patterns.

 The top 5 pizzas generated more than 50% of total sales.

+# Conclusion

+This project helped in understanding how real-world sales data can be transformed into business insights using data analytics tools.
+By using Power BI and SQL together, I was able to visualize data trends, understand sales behavior, and improve decision-making strategies.

+The Pizza Sales Dashboard can be a great resource for restaurant managers and analysts to monitor business performance and optimize their operations.

 # contributor
 Parimi jaswanth - project creater